muadzyamani/docker-learn/notes.md

         ```
     -   This will start a new container and execute the `ENTRYPOINT` defined in the `Dockerfile`.

-    Of course.
-Here are the detailed notes for the remainder of the "Using Docker" section.

 ## Interact with your container

 -   **Long-Running Containers:** So far, we've used containers that exit immediately.
 Docker is also used for long-running processes like web servers.